kdroidFilter/TaoKt/README.md

 - Icon examples use `third_party/tao/examples/icon.png` and `third_party/tao/examples/icon.ico`.
 - On Linux/Windows, the bindings enable `EventLoopBuilderExt*::with_any_thread(true)` so the event loop can be created from the JVM thread.
+- Kotlin/Native builds only the host target by default; set `-Ptaokt.enableAllNativeTargets=true` to keep non-host native tasks enabled.
+- On Linux (Kotlin/Native), you need GTK3 dev libraries (for example on Debian/Ubuntu: `sudo apt-get install libgtk-3-dev`).
+- Kotlin/Native on Windows supports x64 only (`mingwX64`).

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: